setiyadi-ben/Linux-Engineer-Applied-Practice/Database-Replication-Simulation/readme.md

 <left>
 15. I'm going to start with typing ifconfig to print the master server host ip and changing some parameters in mysqld.cnf.
 In this step I'm keeping the bind-address to 0.0.0.0 because this is a simulation, when you are in real work you might be binding the address to a private ip in order to limit networks that has access into database.

+<a href="https://github.com/setiyadi-ben/Linux-Engineer-Applied-Practice/blob/main/Database-Replication-Simulation/terminal-command.md#15"><b>Commands are putting up here.
+If not loaded please refresh the browser.</b></a>
 <center>

 ![Image of ifconfig & mysqld.cnf](/image-files/mysql-replica_set-up-1.png)